University of Gibraltar: History

 The buildings of the university's Europa Point campus were part of the southern defences of the Rock of Gibraltar.
 The bombproof barracks which now house the principal rooms of the university were constructed by the Royal Engineers in 1841 and feature finely executed terracotta brick-tile vaulted ceilings supported by massive square limestone pillars.
 The window ledges alone are over a metre (yard) thick.
 The ashlar stone blocks used in the construction were probably imported from Portugal.
 The rougher masonry used is of local limestone.
 Once separated by open space a second defensible barracks, built into the sea-wall defences themselves, forms the most southerly part of the campus.
 After a period of being used as a school in the 1980s the buildings fell out of use until the ambitious restoration and development plan to turn the site into the home of Gibraltar's first university was implemented.

-Local architects Xavier Ozores Pardo and Pedro Carcelen Fernandez won the design competition and work got underway in early 2015 and was completed within seven months of the commission.
+Local architects Xavier Ozores Pardo and Pedro Carcelen Fernandez won the design competition.
+Work got underway in early 2015 and was completed within seven months of the commission.

 A marble-tiled, glass-roofed light and airy Atrium forms the centrepiece of the renovated buildings, bringing together the separate parts into a coherent whole.
 Other additions include integrating outbuildings into a range of offices surrounding a peaceful courtyard.
 The restoration work was recognised when the university became the recipient of the 2015 Heritage Award from the Gibraltar Heritage Trust.
 The original buildings are listed under the Heritage and Antiquities Act 2018, ensuring their continued protection.